2026 Arkansas Senate election

 The 2026 Arkansas Senate election will be held on November 3, 2026, alongside the other 2026 United States elections.
-Voters will elect members of the Arkansas Senate in all 35 of the U.S. state of Arkansas's state senate districts to serve a two-year term.
+Voters will elect members of the Arkansas Senate in 17 of the U.S. state of Arkansas's 35 state senate districts to serve a two-year term.

+This election will take place alongside races for U.S. Senate, U.S. House, governor, state house, and numerous other state and local offices.